ghga-de/file-services-backend/services/fis/README.md

 # File Ingest Service

-A lightweight service to propagate file upload metadata to the GHGA file backend services
+A service to liaise between Central File Services and Data Hubs for file inspection.

 ## Description